immigration

 "Overseas - in the UK, the US, Europe and in Asia - problems with migration schemes are there and we just can't sweep it under the carpet."

-The Melbourne Age reported Doug Cameron as also against plans to bring in Chinese labour to work on major national infrastructure projects.
+The Melbourne Age reported Doug Cameron as also warning against plans to bring in Chinese labour to work on major national infrastructure projects.
 He warned that this could undermine efforts to develop engineering and construction skills among young Australians.

 Senator-elect Cameron's claims were disputed by Paul Howes the national secretary of the Australian Workers Union and by The Australian Chamber of Commerce and Industry's chief executive, Peter Anderson.